stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * The `airport-codes-processing.py` script will perform the following functions:
     * Process the data by filtering out non-US ports, extracting the state ID from the `iso_region` column, and dropping any records with non-standard state IDs.
     * Prepare the ports fact table by getting a count of all records grouped by state ID and type of port.
 An ID column will be added using the `monotonically_increasing_id()` function.
-    * Prepare a state and city lookup table (the first of two) to be used to assign state IDs to the city names in the Temperature dataset.
+    * Prepare a state-and-city lookup table (the first of two) to be used to assign state IDs to the city names in the Temperature dataset.
     * The tables will be stored as `.csv` files on S3.

 * The `demographic-data-processing.py` script will perform the following functions:
-    * Prepare a state and city lookup table (the second of two) to be used to assign state IDs to the city names in the Temperature dataset.
+    * Prepare a state-and-city lookup table (the second of two) to be used to assign state IDs to the city names in the Temperature dataset.
     * Prepare the state dimension table by simply getting the distinct combinations of state ID (the 2-letter abbreviation of a state's name) and state name.
     * Create the demographics fact table by splitting the race data out from the table before dropping duplicate city-wise records, calculating the total number of households by city, grouping much of the numerical data by state ID, and calculating average household size by state.
 The split out race data will be pivoted so it can be merged with the other data at a state ID level.
     * The tables will be stored as `.csv` files on S3.

 * The `temperature-data-processing.py` script will perform the following functions:
-    * Preprocess the data by filtering out non-US records, combining the two state and city lookup tables (dropping duplicates), and mapping in the state IDs for each city.
+    * Preprocess the data by filtering out non-US records, combining the two state-and-city lookup tables (dropping duplicates), and mapping in the state IDs for each city.
     * Create the temperature fact table by extracting the year from the date, calculating the number of cities and observations per state, and calculating yearly summary statistics (mean, median, minimum, and maximum) on the average temperature column for each state.
 An ID column will be added using the `monotonically_increasing_id()` function.
 A duplicate year column will be created for partitioning (since these are dropped when saved by Spark and unlike Spark, Redshift can't read them in from the partitioned folder structure).
-    * The table will be stored as as `.csv` files on S3.
+    * The table will be stored as `.csv` files on S3.

 ### The `load-data-into-redshift` Pipeline